 6. Research and evaluation

 The work doesn’t finish when the activation stops.
-Once the campaign is over, you’ll need to assess how successful it was.
+Once the campaign is over, you’ll need to assess how successful it was by measuring experiential efforts.

 The key metrics put in place during the campaign need to be analysed against the objectives to assess true impact.
 Depending on the type of campaign and its aims, you might need to contact consumers who took part to assess their recall of the activation, how the experience influenced their opinion of the brand, and whether it generated the right response.

 It’s often said that experiential campaigns are difficult to measure, but if firm objectives and assessment criteria are set early on, it’s easier to accurately measure success and ROI.
-This is vital in developing ongoing relationships and provides key learnings that can be taken forward to continually improve campaigns.
+This is vital in developing ongoing relationships and provides key learnings and brand experience insights that can be taken forward to continually improve campaigns.
 Here are some tips on how to accurately measure your campaigns.